skip to Main Content

 Treatment for Contamination OCD Through CBT & ERP

-GroundWork Counseling in Orlando offers individual therapy for treatment of adults, children and adolescents with OCD.
+GroundWork in Orlando offers individual therapy for treatment of adults, children and adolescents with OCD.
 At GroundWork Counseling, our therapists place a strong emphasis on Cognitive Behavioral Therapy (CBT), specifically Exposure and Response Prevention (ERP) techniques, also known as exposure therapy.
 CBT and ERP have consistently been found by researchers to be the most effective treatment for Obsessive Compulsive Disorder (OCD) and it is much more proactive and less time consuming than other ‘talk therapies’ that have not been shown to be effective for the treatment of OCD.

-Therapists at GroundWork Counseling can help you to face your anxiety and distress about things being contaminated and teach you new ways of responding to anxiety.
+Therapists at GroundWork can help you to face your anxiety and distress about things being contaminated and teach you new ways of responding to anxiety.
 Our approach is compassionate, goal-oriented and scientifically based and focuses on your individual needs.

 More about Cognitive Behavioral Therapy